All New York City public school teachers and staff must be vaccinated, Mayor Bill de Blasio announces

 All New York City public school staff members, including teachers, principals, food workers and custodians, will need to have at least one dose by September 27, de Blasio said.

 "We've got to make sure more and more people get vaccinated.
-We've got to make sure our schools are safe and healthy, in particular for our kids," de Blasio said during an appearance on State Island on Monday, CBS New York reports.
+We've got to make sure our schools are safe and healthy, in particular for our kids," de Blasio said during an appearance on Staten Island on Monday, CBS New York reported.
 "The next big thing happening in this town, September 13, opening day of school."

-The president of United Federation of Teachers, the union that represents New York City school teachers, agrees with the vaccine mandate.
-"Our first priority is keeping our kids safe and the schools open," Michael Mulgrew said in a statement.
+The president of United Federation of Teachers, the union that represents New York City school teachers, issued a statement following the decision.
+"Our first priority is keeping our kids safe and the schools open," Michael Mulgrew said.
 "The city's teachers have led the way on this issue, with the great majority already vaccinated."

 "While the city is asserting its legal authority to establish this mandate, there are many implementation details, including provisions for medical exceptions, that by law must be negotiated with the UFT and other unions, and if necessary, resolved by arbitration," Mulgrew said.